404Hippo/404Hippo/README.md

 - 👋 Hi, I’m @404Hippo
-- 👀 I’m currently working on code on PROS for V5RC Robotics.
+- 👀 I’m currently working on code with PROS for V5RC Robotics.
 (C/C++)
 - 🌱 I’m currently learning how to make my code better and more efficient
 - 💞️ I’m looking to anyone who is willing to help me learn
 - 📫 How to reach me contact me through discord.
 404hippo